 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Jilly Bean 3 as an “excellent” sativa strain from GrowHealthy.
+Overall, I would best describe Jilly Bean as a “very good” sativa strain from GrowHealthy.

 A combination of good genetics, a good grow with apparent love & care for the plant, and a good cure all come together to make for an excellent batch of medicinal cannabis.
 This is a strain I will definitely get again in the future – though I must say, I prefer the Jilly Bean 5 phenotype to this one.
 I’ll also be on the lookout for other phenotypes so I can try and review them for you all as well.